satyajitdeka/learn-angular-2/angular-2-hello-world/README.md

-# Angular 2 Beta Hellow World
+# Angular 2 Beta Hello World

 ## Description
 This repository acts as a very simple Angular 2 Beta Setup with which you can get started developing Angular 2 immediately.